-- 3.9.1 As part of the study, the review considered the overall decline in the use of LOF to determine whether this contributed to delays today, and what impact any changes to LOF may have on delays in the future. - 3.9.2 Originating from the late 1800s, the LOF has been in use for more than a century.
-It provides a regime for determining the amount of renumeration to be awarded for salvage services on "no cure-no pay" basis with an award for success based on the values of the property saved. - 3.9.3 LOF places a burden upon the salvor to use 'best endeavours' while executing the contract.
-In other words, most of the commercial risk, if not all, lies with the salvors.
-Alternative salvage contracts do not contain the requirement for 'best endeavours' and as a result shipowners and their insurers are expected to take more of the risk. - 3.9.4 LOF is designed to be signed immediately without need for negotiation, which in the context of a maritime casualty and this review, avoids any loss of time.
-The decisions and responsibilities lie with the contractor who can address changing circumstances and make timely changes to the plan, without the need for additional approvals, even where the task at hand differs from initially envisaged.
-This not only allows the contractor to adapt, but also ties it in to continuing assistance.
-This is imperative where there is a risk of crew safety or damage to the marine environment.
-Such a contract also helps mitigate reputational damage to shipowners and insurers. - 3.9.5 The use of LOF also facilitates effective engagement with Authorities as the latter is in no doubt that it is the salvage master who "is in charge" of the salvage operation itself, and through the SCOPIC clause, if invoked, there is compensation for salvors preventing or minimising damage to the environment. - 3.9.6 In 2020 the use of traditional LOF contracts (34) was reported to be at a historic low confirming a continued decline in its use over recent decades.
-The significance of the decline in the LOF contract to the marine and salvage industry is unknown but potentially far reaching.
+- 4.5.1 This Review considered the overall decline in the use of LOF to determine whether this contributes to delays today and what impact any changes to LOF may have on delays in the future. - 4.5.2 Originating from the late 1800s, the LOF has been in use for more than a century.
+It provides a regime for determining the amount of renumeration to be awarded for salvage services on "no cure-no pay" basis with an award for success based on the values of the property saved. - 4.5.3 LOF places a burden upon the salvor to use 'best endeavours' while executing the contract.
+In other words, most of the commercial risk lies with the salvors.
+Alternative salvage contracts do not contain the requirement for 'best endeavours' and shipowners and their insurers are therefore expected to take more of the risk. - 4.5.4 LOF is designed to be signed immediately without need for negotiation, which in the context of a maritime casualty, avoids any loss of time.
+The decisions and responsibilities lie with the contractor who can address changing circumstances and make timely changes to the plan, without the need for additional approvals and is imperative where there is a risk of crew safety or damage to the marine environment. - 4.5.5 The use of LOF also facilitates effective engagement with the maritime authorities as the latter is left in no doubt that it is the salvage master who "is in charge" of the salvage operation.
+I have been on cases where experienced salvage masters have been subordinate to owners' representatives who have little or no knowledge of salvage operations and this has resulted in operational delays. - 4.5.6 The LOF has seen considerable change over the years to meet new challenges including compensation for salvors' efforts to prevent damage to the environment.
+However, with increasing coastal state intervention in salvage incidents there were greater risks that salvors would be forced to perform extensive counter pollution work in circumstances where there was little likelihood of obtaining a substantial salvage award. - 4.5.7 In 1999 the Special Compensation P&I Clause (SCOPIC) was introduced.
+Where SCOPIC is added (it is not compulsory) to the LOF and invoked, it replaces the mechanism for calculating Article 14 special compensation.
+Such compensation provides encouragement for salvors, and indirectly should engender peace of mind for maritime authorities worldwide.